saltyorg/docs/docs/saltbox/backup/backup.md

     This applies regardless of whether you are running the backup manually or on a schedule.

+??? note "My rclone destination has too many saved backups!
+What can I do about this?"

+    You can control the number of backups stored on the rclone destination using the inventory.
+The inventory variables you would use to do this are described on the [backup config](../../saltbox/backup/settings.md) page.

 ## Manual Backup

 !!! info